iloveponies/120-hour-epic-sax-marathon/index.markdown

 Get your horse!

 - `if` and truthiness
-- Everything is an expression / has a value
+- Everything is an expression and thus has a value

 ## [Structured data]